FaisalAngaria/FaisalAngaria/README.md

 - 👋 Hi, I’m @FaisalAngaria
-- 👀 I’m interested in Learning and Working withh Others
+- 👀 I’m interested in Learning and Working with Others
 - 🌱 I’m currently learning   Python
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me Ffaisalangaria302@gmail.com
+- 📫 How to reach me faisalangaria302@gmail.com

 <!---
 FaisalAngaria/FaisalAngaria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.